ArsenBuhaienko/ArsenBuhaienko/README.md

 [![Header](https://github.com/ArsenBuhaienko/ArsenBuhaienko/blob/main/assets/RC-Glossary-What-is-KYC-quality-assurance-830x260-1.png)]()

-## As an engineer with 2.5 years of practical experience in software testing, I possess a range of skills in manual testing, regression testing, ad hoc testing, smoke testing, functional testing, and UI testing.
-I am also adept at creating various test documentation such as test cases, bug reports, and test plans.
+## <h5>As an engineer with 3 years of practical experience in software testing, I possess a range of skills in manual testing, regression testing, ad hoc testing, smoke testing, functional testing, and UI testing.
+I am also adept at creating various test documentation such as test cases, bug reports, and test plans.</h5>

-## In addition to my practical skills, I have a strong foundation in testing theory and knowledge of the software development life cycle (SDLC).
+## <h5>In addition to my practical skills, I have a strong foundation in testing theory and knowledge of the software development life cycle (SDLC).
 I am well-versed in the different stages and types of testing, as well as techniques for test design.
-I have experience working with requirements and effectively communicating with developer and DevOps teams.
+I have experience working with requirements and effectively communicating with developer and DevOps teams. </h5>

-## I have practical knowledge of Agile/Scrum methodologies and have applied them in my work.
-I also have expertise in test planning and estimation, which allows me to effectively manage testing efforts.
+## <h5>I have practical knowledge of Agile/Scrum methodologies and have applied them in my work.
+I also have expertise in test planning and estimation, which allows me to effectively manage testing efforts. </h5>

-## Moreover, I possess leadership qualities that enable me to guide and mentor other members of the QA team.
-Overall, my experience, knowledge, and skills make me a valuable asset to any software testing project.
+## <h5>Moreover, I possess leadership qualities that enable me to guide and mentor other members of the QA team.
+Overall, my experience, knowledge, and skills make me a valuable asset to any software testing project.</h5>

- ## Tools
+ ## <h5>Tools</h5>
  ![Git](https://img.shields.io/badge/-Git-000000?style=for-the-badge&logo=Git)
 ![SQL](https://img.shields.io/badge/-MySQL-000000?style=for-the-badge&logo=mySQL&logoColor=00FFFF)
 ![Git](https://img.shields.io/badge/-Elastic-000000?style=for-the-badge&logo=Elastic&logoColor=FFFF00)